 6. Does Vanderbilt have a protocol for evaluating students who are returning to school after taking a medical leave of absence?

 Yes.
-The Office of Student Health and Wellness works with the Student Health Center, PCC and the Academic Deans to review materials you submit requesting a return from leave of absence, which includes documentation from a treating provider.
+Student Care and Community Support works with the Student Health Center, PCC and the Academic Deans to review materials you submit requesting a return from leave of absence, which includes documentation from a treating provider.
 The dean specifies conditions for re-entry (if returning from MLOA) and requests or requires the student to seek continued care based on CARE Team recommendations.
 PCC can assists with appropriate referrals based on level of care needed.
-You will be referred to the Office of Student Health and Wellness to ensure compliance with the recommendations.
+You will be referred to Student Care and Community Support to ensure compliance with the recommendations.

 7. What is Vanderbilt Recovery Support?

 Vanderbilt Recovery Support (VRS) provides caring and encouraging support services to assist students who are in recovery from substance use issues, and who are working towards success in their academic, social, personal, and professional lives.
 VRS convenes weekly student-led recovery support meetings on campus and holds off campus social and service events.
 Members have 24/7 access to the VRS lounge that offers a comfortable space for studying, relaxing and/or socializing with fellow VRS members.

 Beginning in the Fall of 2014, Vanderbilt will offer Recovery Housing.
 More information is available at: http://www.vanderbilt.edu/recoverysupport/.

 8. Are there special requirements for Recovery Housing?